-Circular Letters, Emergency Regulations and Other Guidance Line of Business/License Summary Description Third Amendment to 11 NYCRR 185 Insurance Regulation 27-A Credit Life Insurance and Credit Accident and Health Insurance Accident and Health Insurance Insurers writing credit life insurance and credit accident and health insurance in New York such two months' coverage).
-The consolidated emergency regulation extends this period from two months to three months for an insured debtor who can demonstrate financial hardship as a result of the COVID-19 pandemic.
-D. Insurance Circular Letter No. 9 (2020) (Issued March 25, 2020) All Lines of Insurance All New York licensed insurance producers (i.e., agents, brokers, adjusters, consultants and intermediaries) The DFS has suspended license expirations for individual producers for 60 days beginning March 25, 2020, and waived any late fees resulting from or accruing during that period.
+Circular Letters, Emergency Regulations and Other Guidance Line of Business/Licensee Summary Description Credit Life Insurance and Credit Accident and Health Insurance and health insurance in New York who can demonstrate financial hardship as a result of the COVID-19 pandemic.
+H. Insurance Circular Letter No. 9 (2020) (Issued March 25, 2020) Coronavirus and Insurance Producer Licensing Requirements All Lines of Insurance All New York licensed insurance producers (i.e., agents, brokers, adjusters, consultants and intermediaries) The DFS has suspended license expirations for individual producers for 60 days beginning March 25, 2020, and waived any late fees resulting from or accruing during that period.
 The DFS has suspended the requirement that a monitor be present to complete producer continuing education and pre-licensing course exams online during the 60-day period.
+I. Insurance Circular Letter No. 8 (2020) (Issued March 20, 2020) Coronavirus, Utilization Review, and Emergency Admission Notification Requirements Insurers authorized to write accident and health insurance in New York, Article 43 corporations, HMOs, Student Health Plans, municipal cooperative health Insurance Circular Letter No. 8 (2020) (March 20, 2020) suspends certain utilization review and notification requirements for 90 days from March 20, 2020, including that: • For 90 days from March 20, 2020, the DFS advises Issuers to suspend (i) preauthorization review requirements for scheduled surgeries or admissions at hospitals; and (ii) concurrent review for inpatient hospital services provided.
+Insurers are permitted to retrospectively review these services upon resumption of retrospective review.